mulle-sde/mulle-match/README.md

 ### mulle-match find

-This is a facility to retrieve all filenames that match *patternfiles*.
+This is a facility to retrieve all filenames that match any *patternfile*.
 You can decide which *patternfile* should be used by supplying an optional filter.

 This example lists all the files, that pass through *patternfiles* of type